bjpeixoto/fantasypunk/03-basic-moves.md

 Decide how you are interacting with the fiction, with the game mechanics, or both, and discuss it with the GM and the rest of the Party.

 On a solid hit, choose two keys.
 On a messy hit choose one.
-On a miss, brace yourself.
+On a miss, **brace yourself**.

 Keys:
 - heal, treat, aid;